Trump lawyer claims porn star liable for $20 million

 Daniels signed the agreement pertaining to an alleged affair a decade earlier shortly before the 2016 election, leading to allegations that the payment amounted to an illicit contribution to Trump's campaign.

-Lawyer Michael Avenatti filed a lawsuit on behalf of Daniels earlier this month seeking to toss out the confidential settlement.
+Lawyer Michael Avenatti filed a lawsuit on behalf of Daniels -- whose real name Stephanie Clifford -- earlier this month seeking to toss out the confidential settlement.

 The suit alleged that Daniels began an "intimate relationship" with Trump in the summer of 2006 that continued well into 2007.